NikitaTewary/Python_2048game/README.md

 # Python_2048game
-It is an authentic 2048 game coded in python language
+It is an authentic 2048 game coded in python language, The coding used in the source code is easy and effective.